SidKalje/Productify-Beta/README.md

 What's next for Productify: Next, we can use databases to store login information, and update the UI to look cleaner and more modern

-This can be improved in the future by doing the things above ^^